-Born and raised in Pembroke, Jennifer attended Campbell University in North Carolina on a golf scholarship.
-While competing at the NCAA Division 1 level, she pursued a Bachelor of Arts degree in Mass Communication.
-Upon graduation, she had two career options: golf and communications.
-Jennifer returned to her hometown to work in advertising at a local newspaper.
+I attended Campbell University in North Carolina on a golf scholarship, while pursuing a Bachelor of Arts degree in Mass Communication.
+Upon graduation, I had two career options: golf or communications.
+I chose communications and went to work in advertising at a small town newspaper.

-After two years, she decided to pursue professional golf and earned her card in 1998.
-Her golf career took her to southwestern Ontario for an extended golf season.
-She competed on the Canadian Women’s Golf Tour and then moved to one of the top private golf clubs in Canada.
-She thought her life was set until she met a member of the club who was trying to build a golf course which was embroiled in media controversy.
-After one season at her dream job, she left to work for a golf course that might never be built.
+After two years, I made another choice and pursued professional golf where I competed on the Canadian Women’s Golf Tour while working at some of the the top private golf clubs in Canada.
+I thought my life was set in southern Ontario until I met a member of the golf club who was trying to build his own golf course.
+He was getting crucified in the media and I reached out to learn more about the project.
+Months later, I left my dream job to work for a golf course that might never be built.

 It’s Not Who You Know…It’s Who Knows You!